johnridesabike/bikewalklife/posts/2022/09/the-first-u.s.data-on-bike-commuting-in-the-pandemic-era-is-here.md

 * 3.1.4 – [Workers Commuting by Bicycling over Time](https://data.bikeleague.org/show-your-data/city-data/topic-ii-rates-of-active-commuting/#workers-commuting-by-bicycling-over-time)
 * 3.1.5 – [Chart: 10 Cities with the Most Bike Commuters](https://data.bikeleague.org/show-your-data/city-data/topic-ii-rates-of-active-commuting/#10-cities-with-the-most-bike-commuters)

 The data portrays a mixed bag of news.
-The pandemic era, 2020 and onward, disrupted the status-quo of how people commuted to work.
+The pandemic disrupted our status-quo of how people commuted to work.
 More specifically, many people stopped commuting entirely.
-With that context, it may not be surprising to see that bicycle and walking commutes also dropped over the last couple of years.
+With that context, it may not be surprising to see that bicycle and walking commutes also dropped.
+Almost everywhere in the nation has fewer people biking and walking to work compared to two years ago.

-In many areas, the reduced car traffic and need to get outdoors created a new "bike boom" during the pandemic, where people were riding more than ever.
-That effect does not seem to spread to commute patterns, at least not that are visible in this data.
+What the data does not capture is that many areas have experienced a "bike boom" during the pandemic, attributed to reduced car traffic and people's need to get outdoors.
+We can see that the boom has not spread to commute patterns, at least not that are visible in this data.
 The announcement notes that this data only represents about 10% of all biking and walking trips.